Defend the right to protest

 Photo credit Tim Dennell

-Update - find out more about new police powers under the Public Order Act 2023 and the Police, Crime, Sentencing and Courts Act 2022, and how they could affect you when organising or attending a protest in NetPol's Know Your Rights resources.
+Find out more about new police powers under the Public Order Act 2023 and the Police, Crime, Sentencing and Courts Act 2022, and how they could affect you when organising or attending a protest in NetPol's resources.

 The Police, Crime, Sentencing and Courts Act 2022 was brought in with the intention of deterring protest and giving sweeping and arbitrary powers to the Home Secretary and police to determine what is acceptable.